DFE-Digital/early-years-foundation-reform/README.md

 To run the application locally with docker:

-`docker-compose build && docker exec -it eyfs-reform-spike_app_1 sh`
+`docker-compose build && docker-compose up`

 If docker has been setup correctly, running `sudo docker ps`, you should see 2 containers running like this: